ICC4103-202210-WebTech/lab6/README.md

 You may recall from lectures that there is a component in RoR, and in many other current web application frameworks, which takes charge of routing client requests to controllers, i.e., the ['Rails Router'](https://edgeguides.rubyonrails.org/routing.html#the-purpose-of-the-rails-router) (henceforth just 'the router').
 In RoR applications, the router has a configuration file located at `config/routes.rb`.
 In this file, you may configure the routes available, which basically consists on specifying directives that map requests by their HTTP methods and URL patterns to controllers and their actions.
 With Ruby on Rails, routes can be RESTful, or completely arbitrary.

 In addition, is possible to define different routing _scopes_ (you may think of these as route namespaces) in a RoR application, in such a way that you can have differents sets of routes for requests that are intended for a web API versus routes that are meant for a web application.
 The documentation from Rails Guides gives some clear examples about defining routing scopes.
-In this very assignment, you will be guided towards creating a routing scope for a web API that permits acting on User, Review and Beer restful resources.
+In this very assignment, you will be guided towards creating a routing scope for a web API that permits acting on resources.

 ## Controller Flavors